adityaramesh/ndmath/overview.md

 	// "Unoptimized" computation:
 	d = a * b + c;

-	// Unroll and tile the resulting loop nest: d = (a * b + c).unroll<1, 4>().tile<0, 8>();
+	// Unroll the inner loop and tile the outer loop: d = (a * b + c).unroll<1, 4>().tile<0, 8>();

 	// GPU gridification using 128 threads per block (once CUDA supports
-	// C++14).
+	// C++14):
 	d = (a * b + c).gridify<128, 128>();

 Once `gridify` works, it can be applied to arbitrary expressions written using